 The Museum’s collection attests to Long Island’s maritime heritage based in the whaling industry.
 The majority of the Museum’s collections were donated over time, starting as a community repository from the Museum’s founding in 1936.

 Totaling 6,000 pieces, most pieces speak to the 19th century whaling industry, specifically Long Island whaling, as well as the local history of Cold Spring Harbor and its growth as a maritime port.
 When possible, artifacts are integrated into educational programming.

 The collection includes:

 Over the past 80 years, the Museum has steadily acquired an extensive and varied collection of 6,000 artifacts.

 We welcome research requests.

-The museum loans objects and photos to appropriate institutions.
+The museum loans objects and photos to appropriate institutions (not individuals).
 Please email our Collections & Exhibits Coordinator with a formal request, including a description of the project, timeline, and facilities report.
 At least 6 months lead time is suggested.